 In any situation, these laws are subject to change and it is solely your responsibility to ensure you are operating within the correct corresponding legal restraints.
 Do your research!
 The last thing you want is to end up with your expensive NV scopes (and perhaps firearms) confiscated and the only traces of it left are found on your criminal records.

 Even if using NVDs to hunt in your area is legally acceptable, it may not be ethically acceptable.
 Many sportsmen generally consider hunting an honorable sport.
-When using technology such as night vision or thermal optics to actually kill game, many hunters consider this cheating and a breach of ethics.
-Using a monocular to identify game and then using regular optics to take them down seems to be acceptable, though, and using a night vision monocular to track game after a shot has been taken is A-Okay as well!
+When using technology such as night vision or thermal optics to actually kill a game, many hunters consider this cheating and a breach of ethics.
+Using a monocular to identify games and then using regular optics to take them down seems to be acceptable, though, and using a night vision monocular to track game after a shot has been taken is A-Okay as well!